About us

 Programs Manager - MCSCD

-Kara started with the SCD in July of 2022 as a district technician.
-Kara was promoted to program manager in 2023.
+Kara started with the SCD in July of 2022 as a district technician, then was promoted to program manager in 2023.
+She graduated from Montana State University with a bachelor's degree in Natural Resource & Rangeland Ecology.
 Kara loves her career because she loves conservation planning with producers, analyzing resource concerns and coming up with solutions.
 She loves how every day at the district is different and you never get bored!
-She loves that you get to do tree plans one day, visiting schools for youth education the next, and follow up with decorating for one of our events!
+Her favorite areas to work in are with wildlife & pollinators.

 Email Kara